huttarl/maze3dflyer/README.md

 J: 'solve' current level instantly
 K: sKip current level (fast)
 P: toggle autopilot (not yet implemented)*
-+/- adjust key sensitivity
++ and - adjust key sensitivity
-[/] adjust mouse sensitivity
+[ and ] adjust mouse sensitivity

 *The state of these settings is reflected in a status bar along bottom of window.